Your cart is currently empty!

 Yes, that is some pretty harsh stuff!

 If you come in contact with larger quantities of Sodium Hydroxide, it can irritate the skin.
-According to research, high concentrations of the chemical can cause burns to the skin, eyes, lungs, digestive system and can also cause dermatitis.
+According to research, high concentrations of the chemical can cause burns to the skin, eyes, lungs, digestive system and cause dermatitis.

 So, the question still holds that if it is dangerous, why do the manufacturers add it to the shampoos?

 Imagining a shampoo without sodium hydroxide is difficult.
 Did you flip the shampoo label and see that it is not added to your shampoo.
-Well, been there, done that.
+Well, it has been there, done that.
 Unfortunately, not all manufacturers add it to the ingredient label.
 There are three reasons that it is still added in shampoos.
 These are as follows:

 FDA does not require the first two points.
 The worrisome thing is that shampoos that have “hair relaxing” or straightening written on them have a much higher concentration of sodium hydroxide in them.

 This was enough for me to make a shift to plant-based hair care.
 Why would you go for chemical-based products when plant-based ones are better?
 Why invest in something that has chemicals in them and is not natural?